 Q: What components are necessary to lift my Jeep?

 A: This varies slightly, based on your vehicle and the amount of lift you wish to achieve.
 This list, then, is a guideline for basic 2.5- to three-inch lifts for 2007 – 2011 JKs.
-(Model years 2012 to present will also require exhaust spacers.)
+(Model years 2012 to 2018 will also require exhaust spacers.)
 To properly lift your Jeep, you should include, at a minimum, coil springs or spacers, bump stop extensions, longer shocks or shock adapters, longer brake lines or extension brackets, longer rear sway bar links (factory links or disconnects can be installed up front), an adjustable front track bar, rear track bar relocation bracket and some method – either drop brackets or control arms – to adjust caster and pinion angle.
 Two-door JKs like Smokey also will likely require a new front drive shaft.

 Q: What are coil spacers?